Ulmus rubra: Food

 The mucilaginous inner bark of the tree is edible raw or boiled, and was eaten by Native Americans.
 The bark can also be used to make tea.

-Medicinal
+Folk medicine

+The inner bark is used orally in folk medicine to treat sore throat and gastrointestinal upset, and topically for skin rash and irritation.

-The species has various traditional medicinal uses.
-The inner bark has long been used as a demulcent, and is still produced commercially for this purpose in the United States with approval for sale as an over-the-counter demulcent by the US Food and Drug Administration.
-Sometimes the leaves are dried and ground into a powder, then made into a tea.
+The inner bark has long been used as a demulcent, and is still marketed commercially for this purpose in the United States as an over-the-counter demulcent.
+The leaves may be dried and ground into a powder, then made into a tea.

 Timber

 The timber is not of much importance commercially, and is not found anywhere in great quantity.
 Macoun considered it more durable than that of the other elms, and better suited for railway ties, fence-posts, and rails, while Pinchot recommended planting it in the Mississippi valley, as it grows fast in youth, and could be utilized for fence-posts when quite young, since the sapwood, if thoroughly dried, is quite as durable as the heartwood.
 The wood is also used for the hubs of wagon wheels, as it is very shock resistant owing to the interlocking grain.
 The wood, as 'red elm', is sometimes used to make bows for archery.
 The yoke of the Liberty Bell, a symbol of the independence of the United States, was made from slippery elm.